GLOBAL CONFERENCE 2019

 the problem of nuclear proliferation, religious fundamentalism, terrorism, business and police negotiations and the media view in the media.

-Director of the Department of City Development and International Cooperation in the City Hall of Poznań, lecturer of specialist subjects,
+Director of the City Development and Foreign Relations Department in Poznań City Hall, lecturer of specialist subjects,

 originator and executor of numerous national and international projects.
 She is interested in processes that affect the city's development with particular emphasis on strategic planning and social issues.
 Privately, she is a mother of three children, loves traveling and mountain long-distance running.